 - Driving while intoxicated (DWI)/driving under the influence (DUI) courts

-- Co-occurring courts in which participants are diagnosed with both substance abuse and mental illness
+- Co-occurring courts in which participants are diagnosed with both substance use and mental health disorders

 Amount of Funding